revenol/DDLO/README.md

 Python code to reproduce our works on Deep Learning-based Offloading for Mobile-Edge Computing Networks [1], where multiple parallel Deep Neural Networks (DNNs) are used to efficiently generate near-optimal binary offloading decisions.
 This project includes:

-- [memory.py](memory.py): the DNN structure for the WPMEC, inclduing training structure and test structure
+- [memory.py](memory.py): the DNN structure for the DDLO, inclduing training structure and test structure

 - [data](./data): all data are stored in this subdirectory, includes: